ruuda/blog/posts/config-format-lang.md

 After how many duplicated lines does the power of a configuration language outweigh the simplicity of plain data?
-Is the syntax sufficiently pleasant?
+Is the syntax sufficiently lightweight?
 Does it have enough stars on GitHub?
 What about tooling?
 Do we need a domain-specific language at all,